Comparison Summary: Kratom vs. Weed

-The opiate receptors are also involved with the regulation of dopamine in the brain as part of the reward system.
-Activating these receptors induces activation of the pleasure center in the brain — which is what produces kratoms euphoric and antidepressant qualities.
+The opioid receptors are also involved with the regulation of dopamine in the brain as part of the reward system.
+Activating these receptors induces activation of the pleasure center in the brain, which produces kratom’s euphoric and antidepressant qualities.

 The adrenergic system is a part of the fight or flight system.
 Activating these receptors makes us feel alert and energized.
 This only happens in lower doses.
-High doses overpower this effect by targeting the opiate receptors, which has more of a sedative effect and counteracts the adrenergic action.
+High doses overpower this effect by targeting the opioid receptors, which have more sedative effects and counteract the adrenergic action.

 Cannabis Mechanism of Action

 Much like kratom, the effects of cannabis are the result of many compounds rather than just one.
 There’s a group of compounds called cannabinoids.
 There are well over 100 of these compounds, but the most predominant, by far, include THC (tetrahydrocannabinol), CBD (cannabidiol), and CBC (cannabichromene).